philipperemy/philipperemy.github.io/_posts/2016-11-04-tinder-deep-learning.md

 If you'd liked to learn more on the technical part, I strong advice you to check the [Stanford University CS231 course](http://cs231n.stanford.edu/).

-The source code of the auto swiper (Tinder bot) is available [here](https://github.com/philipperemy/Deep-Learning-Tinder).
+The source code of the Auto Swiper (Tinder Bot) is available [here](https://github.com/philipperemy/Deep-Learning-Tinder).
 I invite you to star it, fork it and contribute!

 Some ways of improvement are: